DataONEorg/k8s-cluster/authorization/limited-access/README.md

     cat ./reusable-sa-token.yaml | SERVICE_ACCOUNT=${SERVICE_ACCOUNT_NAME} envsubst | kubectl apply -f -
     ```

+> [!IMPORTANT]
+> When creating a new secret, use it to create a corresponding kube congig file, and save **a gpg-encrypted copy** in the security repo.
+See [config-example-prod](./config-example-prod) as an example

 2. Global `ClusterRole` with the Appropriate Permissions

    - Create a new yaml file with the appropriate permissions.
 Note that it's OK to hard-code the $SERVICE_ACCOUNT name, since this is a custom ClusterRole used only for that particular SA.
 Example: